Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Introduction

 \section{Introduction}

 A significant aspect of the scientific process in natural science is to formulate new research hypotheses based on experimental data \citep{schmidt2009distilling}. \gls{AI} has been proposed as a \textit{new tool} \cite{zdeborova2017new} for scientists to gain understanding \cite{krenn2022scientific} and support hypotheses formulation.
-Recently, Bayesian methods \cite{jin2019bayesian,guimera2020bayesian} for the long-established task of symbolic regression \cite{cramer1985representation} have become key candidates to aid scientists, because of their well-defined posterior of symbolic solutions given priors and evidence in the form of experimental data.
-In general, it has been beneficial \cite{udrescu2020ai,udrescu2020ai2} to exploit the vast amount of knowledge available in natural sciences as a yield of centuries of research for discovering equations.
-While Bayesian frameworks lend themselves naturally to encode it as prior distributions, existing encodings lacked expressiveness or closure properties to adequately capture prior knowledge about equations.

-Standard approaches to encode prior knowledge about the structure of the unknown equation would leverage formal languages, i.e.\ (weighted) subsets, of arbitrary \textit{strings}.
-This formalism has several weaknesses: \begin{enumerate*}[label={(\roman*)}] \item The set of syntactically correct arithmetic expressions (compare \textit{Dyck's language}) is not \textit{regular}, rendering regular string languages not expressive enough for many languages of practical interest.
-Thus \gls{PCFG} are used.
-But \item \gls{PCFG} can also generate strings of mathematical symbols that are not syntactically valid equations, and \item \textit{context-free} grammars are not closed under boolean operations \cite{hopcroft2001introduction}, making arbitrary combinations of prior knowledge from different sources infeasible.
+Bayesian methods \cite{jin2019bayesian,guimera2020bayesian} for the long-established task of symbolic regression \cite{cramer1985representation} have become key candidates to aid scientists, because of their well-defined posterior of symbolic solutions given priors and evidence in the form of experimental data.

-\end{enumerate*} An insight from genetic programming is that syntactically correct arithmetic expressions are trees, which stands in contrast to prior knowledge being expressed by sets of arbitrary strings.
+Centuries of research in natural sciences have yielded a vast amount of knowledge.
+Bayesian frameworks can encode such knowledge as prior distributions and thus exploit this knowledge to guide the search for symbolic expressions.
+Standard approaches to encoding prior knowledge about the structure of the unknown equation would leverage formal languages over \textit{strings}.
+These approaches exhibit several weaknesses: \begin{enumerate*}[label={(\roman*)}] \item Sets of syntactically correct arithmetic expressions cannot be described by \textit{regular} languages.
+The simple language over strings matching the numbers and structures of opening and closing parenthesis, known as \textit{Dyck's language}, is not regular.
+This renders regular string languages not expressive enough for many languages of practical interest.
+Thus typically \gls{PCFG} are used.
+But \item \textit{context-free} grammars are not closed under boolean operations\cite{hopcroft2001introduction}, making arbitrary combinations of prior knowledge from different sources infeasible. \end{enumerate*} Syntactically correct arithmetic expressions are trees.
+For example, $\left((x -7)^2 + (x + z)^2 \right) + 12$ is a tree with \tnode{$+$} as the root node, \tnode{$12$} as its child to the right and a continuing subtree to the left.